vedph/pythia-shell/README.md

 6. if you want to create the image for the non-localized version, update [Dockerfile](Dockerfile) accordingly;
 7. `docker build . -t vedph2020/pythia-shell:4.0.2-it -t vedph2020/pythia-shell:latest` (replace with the current version; remove `-it` for the English version).

-🌐 To update localizable messages:
+🌐 To **update localizable messages**:

-1. run `ng extract-i18n` and move the generated XLF file into `locale`.
+1. run `ng extract-i18n --output-path src/locale` to generate the XLF file under `src/locale`.
 2. use `npx xliffmerge --profile xliffmerge.json` to merge new entries into the corresponding translated file(s) (the profile is in `xliffmerge.json`).
 3. use [Poedit](https://poedit.net/download) or similar to edit the localized messages file and add the corresponding translations.

+>Note that the language(s) built are defined in [angular.json](angular.json) under `configurations`.
+Currently, in production we build both English and Italian; in development we just build Italian.
+You can change the development language at will, but be sure to include the desired language(s) for production build before creating Docker images.

 ## Breakpoints